 Preliminary analyses are carried out to specify the appropriate testing conditions for the mockups.
 Because the node, element, and temperature information from the thermal-hydraulic analysis should be transferred to the thermo-mechanical analysis, hexa meshes which have a consistency between interfaces were used, as shown in Fig. 1.
-Total number of elements is 1,167,662 and its minimum and average qualities are 0.68 and 0.93, respectively.
+Total number of elements is 215,590 and its minimum and average qualities are 0.51 and 0.91, respectively.

-In the analysis, only the surface heat flux was considered, and the water condition was reflected by considering the KoHLT-EB water supply system (0.3 MPa, 25°C).
+In the analysis, only the surface heat flux was considered, and the water condition was reflected by considering the KoHLT-EB water supply system (0.3 MPa, 25° C).
 To determine the proper test time and to avoid the W evaporation temperature, the heat fluxes were assumed to be a 0.5 and 1.0 MW/m2.

-Fig. 1 Meshes for thermal-hydraulic and thermo-mechanical analyses.
+Fig. 1 Schematic of the mockup and its meshes for thermalhydraulic and thermo-mechanical analyses.